DamoM73/turtle_vid_tute/lesson_5.md

 >
 > Like most programming languages, Python uses US spelling.
 Using Australian spelling (eg. colour) will generate an error.
 >
 > It up to the programmer to decide what spelling to follow in their naming of variables and functions.
 I choose to use the US spelling.
-This means the spelling is consistent throughout the the code and therefore reduces the likelihood of errors.
+The consistent spelling reduces the likelihood of errors.

 Now let's change the colour of our shape.